amigax/aerserv-codenameone-testbed/README.md

 Developed by Gareth Murfin (www.garethmurfin.co.uk) - Codename One and Android Freelance developer.

 Please note you can use PLC 10000741 to test if the lib is working, and also specifically to test Vungle you can use 1002823 on Android or 1002091 on iOS.
-You will need to set up an AerServ account and add some ad sources to get your own PLC. .
+You will need to set up an AerServ account and add some ad sources to get your own PLC.

 #Usage

 Just compile and run it on a device (Android or iOS [coming soon!]), and hit "load interstitial" it should show the demo advert from Nokia.
-You can enter your plc in the textfield at the top to test it.
+You can enter your PLC from AerServ in the textfield at the top to test it.